-1. The Local Authority (LA) identifies pupils eligible under the Fair Access Protocol.
+1. Pupils who are eligible to be placed via the Fair Access Protocol, if they are having difficulty securing a place via the normal in-year admissions process.
 2. A placement panel (usually involving representatives from local schools and the LA) meets to determine the most appropriate placement.
 3. The LA may direct a school to offer a place, even if the year group is full.
 4. The school must respond promptly and either: - Offer a place, or - Present evidence (within the statutory time frame) that admitting the pupil would cause significant prejudice and that another school would be more appropriate.
 5. If the school refuses to admit the pupil and the LA disagrees, the LA may refer the case to the Department for Education for resolution.